M1k1ta/angular_google-auth/README.md

 [DEMO](https://m1k1ta.github.io/angular_google-auth/)

+** for back-end(BD and deploing service) used free serveces(Neon and render.com), so first loading datas will be realy long, and maybe need to realoding

 Hello.
 This project I create after getting one test task.
 The task was to create Google auth and after auth user could invite a friend.
 Other things I come up with alone.
 I was creating this app for about 10 days.
 Two work weeks.
 Maybe It took a lot of time.
 But I learned Angular and Google auth when I created this task.
 So I think It was good practice for me.
 I created Front-end and Beck-end alone.

 I started from Google auth.
 I learn a lot of documentation, and did Google auth after some time.
 It is a small thing, but I found a lot of old information on the internet.
 Which weist my time.
 Also, I decided to create standard auth with email and password.
 Because without it auth seems very small.
 I don't want to create a white display with one button Google auth.
 So I add a lot of things in time developing.